On online energy harvesting in multiple access communication systems

-where $f(y)$ is the probability density at $y$, and $\mathbb{E}^{0}$ denotes the expectation with respect to the Palm probability distribution corresponding to the point process (with assumed intensity $\lambda^{0}$) for the jumps. $ \square$ \end{theorem} \begin{proof} A proof based on the rate conservation law (RCL) can be found in \cite[pp. 36]{Mazumdar1}. \end{proof} \begin{remark} The term $\mathbf{1}_{\{Y(T^{0,-})>y\}}\mathbf{1}_{\{Y(T^{0})<y\}}$ in the right hand side of Theorem \ref{Theorem:1} corresponds to negative jumps in the sample path while $\mathbf{1}_{\{Y(T^{0,-})<y\}}\mathbf{1}_{\{Y(T^{0})>y\}}$ corresponds to positive jumps. \end{remark} \begin{remark} As the memoryless storage process in \eqref{ss-1} only contains positive jumps,
+where $f(y)$ is the probability density at $y$, and $\expect^{0}$ denotes the expectation with respect to the Palm probability distribution corresponding to the point process (with assumed intensity $\lambda^{0}$) for the jumps. $ \square$ \end{theorem} \begin{proof} The proof can be found in \cite[p.
+36]{Mazumdar1}. \end{proof} \begin{remark} The term $\mathbf{1}_{\{Y(T^{0,-})>y\}}\mathbf{1}_{\{Y(T^{0})<y\}}$ in the right hand side of Theorem \ref{Theorem:1} corresponds to negative jumps in the sample path while $\mathbf{1}_{\{Y(T^{0,-})<y\}}\mathbf{1}_{\{Y(T^{0})>y\}}$ corresponds to positive jumps. \end{remark} \begin{remark} As the memoryless storage process in Eq. \eqref{ss-1} only contains positive jumps,

 where as defined in Section \ref{section:Preliminaries}-B, $T^{0}_{k},T^{1}_{k},\cdots$ denote the energy arrival times for the $k^{th}$ node.
 In this special case, we then have

 For the right hand side of Theorem \ref{Theorem:1} we obtain